pion/website/content/blog/dtls-one-three.md

 ### Connects Faster
 DTLS 1.3 connects faster for two reasons.

 First, DTLS 1.3 has explicit ACKs.
-During handshaking, if a packet was lost in DTLS 1.2, both sides would wait and then retransmit on timeout.
+During handshaking, if a datagram was lost in DTLS 1.2, both sides would wait and then retransmit on timeout.
 With DTLS 1.3, each side now sends explicit ACK messages.
-This means it can detect and recover from a packet loss immediately.
+This means it can detect and recover from a datagram loss immediately.

 Second, DTLS 1.3 allows key sharing in the ClientHello.
 This removes an entire round trip, the server no longer waits for the ClientKeyExchange!
 This allows the handshake to be shrunk down to only 1 RTT (from 2 in DTLS 1.2).